-Speaking of Internet of Things or IoT, companies in the energy and utilities industry which have deployed Advanced Metering Infrastructures can use the large amount of data generated by smart utility meters (often multiple times per hour) to detect or predict possible outages, fraudulent activities, or load imbalances.
+Speaking of Internet of Things or IoT, companies in the energy and utilities industry that have deployed Advanced Metering Infrastructures can use the large amount of data generated by smart utility meters (often multiple times per hour) to detect or predict possible outages, fraudulent activities, or load imbalances.

 Transport and Logistics

 Another industry that can take advantage of the growth of Internet of Things, and the large volumes of data it produces, is transport and logistics.
 For example, data from intelligent traffic systems can be integrated with information from on-board vehicle systems to assist drivers and improve safety on the road.
-This can in turn minimise traffic jams caused by vehicular accidents.
+This can, in turn, minimise traffic jams caused by vehicular accidents.

-Investment banks process an enormous number of transactions on an hourly basis, and this gives them some of the largest and fastest growing stockpiles of data of any business.
-Their treasure trove of information, consisting of trade data, transaction data and financial market data, among others, provides these organisations with valuable insights into investments, risk profiles, market forecasts, stock-purchasing behaviours, and so on.
+Investment banks process an enormous number of transactions on an hourly basis, and this gives them some of the largest and fastest-growing stockpiles of data of any business.
+Their treasure trove of information, consisting of trade data, transaction data, and financial market data, among others, provides these organisations with valuable insights into investments, risk profiles, market forecasts, stock-purchasing behaviours, and so on.

 The Cambridge Analytica scandal should provide a clear indication of the impact that big data analytics can have on government.
 While that episode is more closely associated with the darker side of big data, there are actually many positive ways government institutions can use big data to benefit the general public.
 Applications include urban planning and law enforcement as well as traffic and power distribution.

 There is a seemingly endless list of use cases for big data and IoT.
-These two technologies can be integrated in the insurance industry to enhance risk assessment and insurance premium calculation.
+These two technologies can be integrated with the insurance industry to enhance risk assessment and insurance premium calculation.
 For example, in car insurance, the stream of data coming from in-vehicle systems can be factored into calculations of risk.
 Similarly, in life insurance, data from wearables that track user activity can likewise be factored into those calculations (but this time for humans).

 UK hospitals are charged with upholding the value-based care principle - a gargantuan challenge, considering that the NHS alone deals with more than 1 million patients every 36 hours.
 Big Data programs can help hospitals adhere to this paradigm by enabling clinicians to draw valuable insights from patient medical history and physician notes in order to improve treatments and minimise admissions.